NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 simulation_ELO = Simulation(player_elos, 'ELO', S = 800, hth = True, k = 0.1)
 ```

 Here, we set hth, representing head-to-head, to be True, indicating the simulation will incorporate head-to-head match data into analysis.
 The k factor scales the head-to-head data and the influence on match outcomes.
+We note this was not part of our final project analysis, rather mini project 2.

 ## Python File Descriptions